NIH pairs cutting-edge neuroethics with ground-breaking neurotechnologies

 - Facilitating collaborations to integrate neuroethics into neuroscience research.

 - Scanning the NIH BRAIN Initiative research portfolio to identify ethical questions.

 - Organizing workshops on neuroethics topics that are important for the NIH BRAIN Initiative.

-In fiscal year 2017, NIH began funding neuroethics research as part of the BRAIN Initiative.
-The neuroethics funding opportunity announcement specifically sought to support efforts addressing core ethical issues associated with research focused on the human brain and resulting from emerging technologies and advancements in research and development supported by the BRAIN Initiative.
-The hope is that efforts supported under this funding opportunity might be both complimentary and integrative with the transformative, breakthrough discoveries being supported through the BRAIN Initiative.
+- In fiscal year 2017, NIH began funding neuroethics research as part of The BRAIN Initiative®.
+The neuroethics R01 funding opportunity announcement aims to support research addressing core ethical issues associated with human brain research and resulting from emerging technologies and advancements supported by The BRAIN Initiative®.

 Jay Churchill, Ph.D.